Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

 # Test the map and robotModel node movement
 Testing the map with the robot model to determine the environment based on its own position.

-How to move: in step seven "Run Teleoperation Node" terminal press the following to move the robot node ( forward= w, left= a, right= d, backward= x, force stop= s or space key)
+How to move: in step seven "Run Teleoperation Node" terminal press the following to move the robotModel node ( forward= w, left= a, right= d, backward= x, force stop= s or space key)

 Note: you can only move the robotModel node from the terminal used in step number seven (step 7: Run Teleoperation Node).